ravi26067/LoginScreenUI/README.md

 # # LoginScreenUI
-This project is basically the standard UI design for login screen.
+This project is basically the standard UI design page for login screen.
 It consists of two text fields , username and password.
 You can download this project and run on your pc if flutter is successfully configured in your system.